stardog-union/helm-charts/charts/stardog/README.md

 Stardog Helm Chart
 ==================

-This chart installs Stardog Cluster and a ZooKeeper ensemble, which is required for the cluster.
+This chart installs Stardog, either single node or a cluster with a ZooKeeper ensemble, which is required for the cluster.
 The chart pulls the latest version of Stardog from Docker Hub and does not support rolling upgrades.

 Chart Details
 -------------